Displaced Populations, Humanitarian Cash Transfers and Mobile Money

 We look forward to presenting our research findings at a roundtable session at Mobile World Congress 2017 and hearing from stakeholders about their unique experiences in deploying mobile money to deliver aid assistance.

-< The forthcoming report will be available on our resources page in early March, and a blog series outlining the key findings of the report will also follow >
+< The forthcoming report will be available on our resources page in the coming months, and a blog series outlining the key findings of the report will also follow >